-There are two sets of 12-volt fuses and breakers in your motorhome.
-The main interior circuits are below the glove box behind the access panel.
+There are two sets of fuses in your motorhome.
+The main interior circuits are in the 12-volt distribution panel behind the motor cover.
 The brightly colored fuses pull straight out from the face of the panel.
 Replacement fuses are available at automotive stores and most service stations.